We are a team of 8 peoples located in the United States, Canada, Europe, Bangladesh, and Sri Lanka.

 Read more about how to become a writer for Icebike.org here.

-Copyrights, cookies and legal mumbo-jumbo
+Copyrights, cookies, and legal stuff…

-Most of the pictures on Icebike.org have been sent in by other cyclists, brought from an online stock photo service or taken with our own cameras.
+Most of the pictures on Icebike.org have been sent in by other cyclists, brought from an online stock photo service, or taken with our own cameras.

 Please email me if you think we are using an image without proper permission.
 If you send us an email, we will fix the mistake as soon as possible and give you proper credit or remove the image.